Dr Nathan BeelCounsellor - Clinical Supervisor - Educator

-My current professional role is as a full-time lecturer in counselling at the University of Southern Queensland.
+My current professional role is as a Senior Lecturer in counselling at the University of Southern Queensland.
 I am currently the Counselling Discipline Coordinator and the Undergraduate Counselling Program Coordinator.
-I have taught interpersonal communication, counselling skills, counselling theories, assessment, ethics, clinical supervision, and field education.
+I have taught interpersonal communication, counselling skills, counselling theories, ethics, clinical supervision, and field education.

 I am a Clinical Member and registered Clinical Supervisor with the Psychotherapy and Counselling Federation of Australia (PACFA).
 Additionally, I am a member of the College of Counselling & Psychotherapy Educators within PACFA.